chikuzen/vsjpgreader/readme.rst

     - The image width will be make into mod 4 with padding.
 This is not a bug but a limitation.

+    - If subsample-type of the image is YUV420 or YUV440, the height of that will be make into mod 2 with padding.
+This is also a limitation.

     - When reading two or more images, all those width, height, and chroma-subsampling-type need to be the same.

 How to compile: